GildedSound/Quadify/README.md

 # Quadify AirPlay Version +0.5a – supplementary to core build

+This update builds on Matt Shepherd's Quadify platform that runs on top of Volumio to provide a display and physcial control, all housed in a Quad FM4 chassis.
+To date, AirPlay support has been incomplete...

 Alterations have been made to clock in order to make AirPlay work in a more integrated way.
 Its behavior has been changed from threaded background operation to mode.
 The AirPlay status updates weren’t the issue – it was the clock scripts' enthusiasm to be a fallback if it perceived a ‘paused’ or ‘idle’ state, or blank metadata, all of which can happen at any time.

 The following files have seen updates (in order of logic and importance):